Home | About me | Contact | Privacy

 Point-to-point tickets

 Regional trains still have a single fixed price with no need to purchase in advance.
-Furthermore, you can use regional transport cooperative (Verkehrsverbund) tickets (i.e. the you same ticket get for the U-Bahn or S-Bahn) on all regional trains provided, of course, it covers the required number of zones; see the Urban Public Transport page for more information.
+Furthermore, you can use regional transport cooperative (Verkehrsverbund) tickets (i.e. the same ticket you get for local public transport) on all regional trains provided, of course, it covers the required number of zones; see the Urban Public Transport page for more information.

 Special deals